Professor Milam will be on sabbatical for the 2019-20 academic year and will not be teaching.

 Freshman Seminar 161: Histories of the Future (Fall 2016) [Syllabus] What if history is not a neutral construction through which time unfolds?
 In this seminar we explore the ways in which the texture of history itself has changed covered the twentieth century, from the perspective of the history of science.

-HIS/ENV 491 - Undergraduate Seminar: History of Ecology and Environmentalism (Fall 2016, Fall 2013) [Syllabus] From a scientific perspective, ecologists study the interactions between and among organisms and their environments.
-From an activist perspective, however, ecology is synonymous with the environmental movement, green politics, and conservation.
+HIS/ENV 394 - Undergraduate Class: History of Environmentalism and Ecology (Spring 2019) [Syllabus] From a scientific perspective, ecologists study the interactions between and among organisms and their environments.
+From an activist perspective, ecology is synonymous with the environmental movement, green politics, and conservation.
 This course explores this dynamic tension between science and political activism, between professional identity and personal conviction, as a historical phenomena that developed over the course of the twentieth century.

 HIS/HOS/GSS 519 - Graduate Seminar: Gender and Science (Fall 2017) [Syllabus] This graduate seminar is designed to introduce students to a set of questions and analytical tools developed by scholars from history, history of science, and feminist science studies.

 HOS/HIS 599 - Graduate Seminar: Reckoning with Biological Determinism (Fall 2018) [Syllabus] This seminar explores the changing intellectual landscapes on which debates about biological determinism were waged, from the 18th century to the present day.
 The readings alternate between weeks that focus on humans and weeks that focus on non-human actors to illustrate the variety and flexibility of biological narratives in the service of naturalizing some individual, social, and political behaviors (and casting others as “unnatural”).
 These readings will also allow us to ask questions about causality in historical writings about nature(s), including mosquito empires, global populations, and epigenetic landscapes.